Yancey2023/bbs-ae-keyframe/README.md

 - **Step1:** export a video, then you can find an AE keyframe txt file in the video folder:

+> Note: Don't copy the txt in notepad directly because you can't paste in AE.
+You can copy them by step2 or other program such as VSCode.

 ![img.png](img/ae_keyframe_txt.png)

 - **Step2:** right-click the record video button, then you can find the copy button: